evildmp/BrachioGraph/docs/get-started/build.rst

 See :ref:`the hardware section <hardware>` for details on what components and materials to obtain.

-If you are using SG90 motors as suggested, arms of about 8cm are suitable for drawing an area approximately 16cm wide by 11cm high.
+If you are using SG90 motors as suggested, arms of about 8cm are suitable for drawing an area approximately 14cm wide by 9cm high.
 This fits well onto a sheet of A5 paper.
-To help understand the relationship between arm geometry and the drawing area, this can be visualised using the :ref:`script provided <visualise-area>`.
+(See :ref:`understand_plotter_geometry` and :ref:`optimise-geometry`.)

 Assembly